Article

 Rights: The University of Waikato Te Whare Wānanga o Waikato

 Promoters are the sequences of DNA that determine when a gene is expressed.
-These sections of DNA sit in front of genes and provide a ‘landing site’ for transcription factors (proteins that switch gene expression on and off) and RNA polymerase (the protein that reads DNA and makes an mRNA copy).
-Different promoter sequences have different strengths, and genes with ‘strong’ promoters are expressed at a higher level than those with ‘weak’ promoters.
+These sections of DNA sit in front of genes and provide a ‘landing site’ for transcription factors (proteins that switch gene expression on and off) and (the protein that reads DNA and makes an mRNA copy).
+Different sequences have different strengths, and genes with ‘strong’ promoters are expressed at a higher level than those with ‘weak’ promoters.

 Promoters and apple flesh colour